skius/stringlang/README.md

 string_literal: a "double-quoted" string, containing any sequence of characters

+program:
-program = block
+     header block

+header:
+    function1 function2 ... functionN                       // N may be 0

+function:
+    identifier(param1, param2, ..., paramN) { block }       // paramX are identifiers, N may be 0

 block:
-    expression1; expression2; ...; expressionN              // Note: no trailing semi-colon and N cannot be 0
+    expression1; expression2; ...; expressionN              // no trailing semi-colon and N cannot be 0

 expression:
     string_literal